Not Just for Marketers: Influencer Data for Intelligence Analysts

 In some situations, overlooking influencer data can create information gaps, resulting in lower-quality intelligence and misinformed response.
 Imagine that you’re an analyst supporting a risk assessment for a regional conflict on the other side of the world.
 Local influencer data can illustrate critical discourse and sentiment reflecting the civilian population there.
 Without this information, your response could overlook the interests of local communities and potentially impact your role as a foreign player.

 Influencer-provided content often holds more value for your use case than if it were to originate from other netizens.
-Distinguishing this content in your intelligence workflow is crucial for accurate analysis of online, open-source data.
+Distinguishing this content in your intelligence workflow is crucial for the accurate analysis of online, open-source data.
 Even though influencer data makes up a relatively small part of the intelligence cycle, it can supply key insights valuable to the outcome of security decision-making.

 Improving Influencer Data Accessibility